 Open market sales

 Vacant property that is surplus to need may be sold on the open market.
-If it’s made available for sale through a sales program - eg Affordable Homes Program, buyers may need to meet eligibility criteria.
+If it’s made available for sale through a sales program, for example Affordable Homes Program, buyers may need to meet eligibility criteria.

-Property may be sold off-market if all of the below conditions are met:
+Property may be sold off-market if all the below conditions are met:

 - an unsolicited proposal’s received from a member of the public, private sector entity or not-for-profit organisation

 - the proposal represents value for money and maximises the benefit for South Australians

 - it’s consistent with achieving the government’s broader goals and strategies